vampirc/vampirc-uci/README.md

 ## Limitations

-The current version 0.6.x only supports the parsing of engine–bound messages.
-These include:
+The current version 0.7.x only supports the parsing of all messages, whether engine- or GUI-bound, with the exception of the two most complex GUI-bound messages (`option` and `info`, although it does already support their representation and serialization).
+Support for these two is coming up in the next release.

+### Supported engine-bound messages (100%)

 * `uci`
 * `debug`
 * `isready`